Minco, Oklahoma: History

 Present-day Minco began as a settlement named Silver City on the Chisholm Trail.
 The community was initially a collection of tents housing Caddo, Wichita, Kiowa, and Comanche tribesmen.
 It was approximately 7 miles east of the present-day location.
 After the Rock Island extended its railroad track to the Chisholm Trail, the town physically moved to the end of the rail line and renamed itself Minco.
+(Note: The Silver City Cemetery continues to exist, and was restored in 2025.)

 The town was originally included in the Chickasaw Nation.
 Minco is believed to be named after the great Chickasaw chief and warrior, Itawamba Minco, (Note: Minco is said to mean "Big Chief" in the Choctaw language.
 The Encyclopedia of Oklahoma History and Culture says it simply means "chief.") who later acquired the name of Levi Colbert, and who resided on Chickasaw land in Mississippi, near Cotton Gin Port.

 Minco was officially settled sometime circa 1890, several years before Oklahoma achieved statehood.
 The post office opened in July 1890.

 In its early stages, Minco was a very busy town because of its location at the end of the Chicago, Rock Island & Pacific Railroad until the railroad was extended further south two years later.
 Charles B. Campbell owned the occupancy rights of the land that the town was built on.
 His wife was Miss Maggie (Margaret) Williams, a daughter of W. G. (Caddo Bill) Williams, owner of the Half Moon Ranch, who started Silver City in 1872, by building a trading store for those cattlemen driving their herds of cattle up the Chisholm Trail.

 Before the establishment of Minco as a town, three major expeditions passed through the area.
 The first expedition was conducted by Captain Randolph B. Marcy in 1849.
 (Note: Marcy later became famous for his 1859 book, The Prairie Traveler: A Handbook for Overland Expeditions, with Maps, Illustrations, and Itineraries of the Principal Routes between the Mississippi and the Pacific.
 During the Civil War, he served as chief of staff to George A. Custer, who had married a daughter of Marcy, then was appointed as Inspector General of the U.S. Army, and was ultimately promoted to full general in 1877.)
 Marcy was ordered to escort 1,500 individuals headed to the California gold fields.
 When the expedition approached the Minco area they kept to the south side of Buggy Creek, which Marcy named "Deer Creek".
 Marcy named his route the Fort Smith to Santa Fe Trail.
-There was a road established in 1839-1840 on the north side of the Canadian River, that was also named the Fort Smith to Santa Fe Trail.
+There was a road established in 1839–1840 on the north side of the Canadian River, that was also named the Fort Smith to Santa Fe Trail.
 This road had been laid out by Josiah Gregg, a Santa Fe merchant who had connections with merchants in Fort Smith, Arkansas.